srmcgann/Coordinates/README.md

 Videos and images are interchangeable as texture sources.
 A video may be referenced numerous times as a shape texture and / or as a reflection map, without concern for performance degradation as a result of the multiple references, however video frame calls themselves at render time do impact performance.<br><br>
 Coordinates involves an internal cache for all network resource calls with the URL as a key.
 There may be occasions to bypass the cache (e.g. displaying the same video at a different speed on two objects), in which case you may inoke the ``involveCache: false`` property which forces a new instance of that resource, available on all configurations where network resources apply.
 If the involveCache property is used and set to false, the order in which calls occur is relevant to the resulting settings for each instance.
 Some experimentation may be called for to achieve your desired results.

+## Additional Helper Methods

+### R
+Coordinates performs geometric rotations in shader for performance reasons, but there may be times when scene geometry should be modified manually, apart from shape positions and rotations, such as deforming geometry or custom rotations.
+The ``R`` function is exposed for this, and expects paramters as follows<br>
+``R = (X, Y, Z, {roll, pitch, yaw}, addCameraZ=false)``